jsalbright/vault-spring-app-demo/README.md

 $ kitchen converge
 ```

 * Next, we must login to one of our Vault nodes and unseal our newly provisioned Vault cluster.
+Be sure to copy the Root-Token for later!
 ```
 $ kitchen login cluster-01
 $ vault init